pedrocrisp/NGS-pipelines/Docs/RNAseq.md

 Sequence length distribution: produces a graph showing the distribution in read lengths in the analysed file.
 Some NGS sequencers generate uniform read length, whilst others do not.
 A warning will automatically be raised for this module if the reads in a file are of unequal length.

+Duplicate sequences: Highlights the level of sequence duplication in the sample file, by producing a plot showing the relative number of reads that have varying degrees of duplication.
+Note well, any sequence with more than 10 duplicates is automatically placed into the '10 duplicate' category and only the first 200, 000 reads in the file are analysed.
+A